ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 *Make sure you have installed Python before the tutorial, but if you have had problems, we can discuss it here.*

-Installing Pythom This depends on your operating system (Linux/Mac/Windows), but the easiest way I have found is to install a distribution of Python called 'Anaconda'.
+The method for installing Python depends on your operating system (Linux/Mac/Windows), but the easiest way I have found is to install a distribution of Python called 'Anaconda'.
 Anaconda is a Python distribution that includes a range of useful packages for scientific coding, such as matplotlib, numpy, pandas, etc. (We will cover these later on in the tutorial).
 It all comes with the conda package manager - a tool for easily installing other Python add-on packages that you may want to use.
 The download link is here: <a href="https://www.anaconda.com/download/" target="_blank">Downloading Anaconda</a>.

 *Make sure to install a **Python 3** version specific for your operating system*